-The test results indicate that in situ bioremediation is a viable source treatment/ control technology for Caldwell Trucking.
+The test results indicate that in situ bioremediation is a viable source treatment/control technology for Caldwell Trucking.
 A formal Record of Decision (ROD) change from pump-and-treat to in situ bioremediation is currently under consideration by EPA.

-Contaminants in the Subsurface: Source Zone Assessment and Remediation from a range of field monitoring techniques are required for indication of successful in situ bioremediation (NRC, 1993).
+from a range of field monitoring techniques are required for indication of successful in situ bioremediation (NRC, 1993).
 Examples of monitoring observations that provide evidence for in situ bioremediation include contaminant disappearance in the bioactive zone, increased biological activity, generation of degradation intermediates, depletion of electron acceptors, and changes in stable isotope ratios of degradation products.